-Using a variant of the Matrix Tree Theorem, Whitty [2539] specifies an $n \times n$ matrix of indeterminates whose determinant is a multivariate polynomial that enumerates the gracefully labeled (n+1)-vertex trees.
+Using a variant of the Matrix Tree Theorem, Whitty [2916] specifies an $n \times n$ matrix of indeterminates whose determinant is a multivariate polynomial that enumerates the gracefully labeled (n+1)-vertex trees.
 Whitty also gives a bijection between gracefully labelled graphs and rook placements on a chessboard on the Möbius strip.
-In [477] Buratti, Rinaldi, and Traetta use graceful labelings of paths to obtain a result on Hamiltonian cycle systems.
+In [538] Buratti, Rinaldi, and Traetta use graceful labelings of paths to obtain a result on Hamiltonian cycle systems.

-In [459] Brankovic and Wanless describe applications of graceful and graceful-like labelings of trees to several well known combinatorial problems including complete graph decompositions, the Oberwolfach problem, and coloring.
-They also discuss the connection between α -labeling of paths and near transversals in Latin squares and show how spectral graph theory might be used to further the progress on the graceful tree conjecture.
+In [520] Brankovic and Wanless describe applications of graceful and graceful-like labelings of trees to several well known combinatorial problems including complete graph decompositions, the Oberwolfach problem, and coloring.
+They also discuss the connection between $\alpha$ -labeling of paths and near transversals in Latin squares and show how spectral graph theory might be used to further the progress on the graceful tree conjecture.

-Arkut, Arkut, and Basak [161] and Basak [201] proposed an efficient method for managing Internet Protocol (IP) networks by using graceful labelings of the nodes of the spanning caterpillars of the autonomous sub-networks to assign labels to the links in the sub-networks.
-Graceful labelings of trees also have been used in multi protocol label switching (MPLS) routing platforms in IP networks [162], [2187], and [2325].
+Arkut, Arkut, and Basak [185] and Basak [237] proposed an efficient method for managing Internet Protocol (IP) networks by using graceful labelings of the nodes of the spanning caterpillars of the autonomous sub-networks to assign labels to the links in the sub-networks.
+Graceful labelings of trees also have been used in multi protocol label switching (MPLS) routing platforms in IP networks [186], [2505], and [2685].

 Despite the efforts of many, the graceful tree conjecture remains open even for trees with maximum degree 3.
-More specialized results about trees are contained in [405], [431], [1278], [1542], [488], [1147], and [1935].
-In [650] Edwards and Howard provide a lengthy survey paper on graceful trees.
-Robeva [1927] provides an extensive survey of graceful labelings of trees in her 2011 undergraduate honors thesis at Stanford University.
-Alfalayleh, Brankovic, Giggins, and Islam [111] survey results related to the graceful tree conjecture as of 2004 and conclude with five open problems.
+More specialized results about trees are contained in [463], [490], [1443], [1730], [549], [1296], and [2218].
+In [735] Edwards and Howard provide a lengthy survey paper on graceful trees.
+Robeva [2209] provides an extensive survey of graceful labelings of trees in her 2011 undergraduate honors thesis at Stanford University.
+Alfalayleh, Brankovic, Giggins, and Islam [124] survey results related to the graceful tree conjecture as of 2004 and conclude with five open problems.
 Alfalayleh et al.: say "The faith in the [graceful tree] conjecture is so strong that if a tree without a graceful labeling were indeed found, then it probably would not be considered a tree."
-In his Princeton University senior thesis Superdock [2290] provided an extensive survey of results and techniques about graceful trees.
+In his Princeton University senior thesis Superdock [2641] provided an extensive survey of results and techniques about graceful trees.
 He also obtained some specialized results about the gracefulness of spiders and trees with diameter 6.
-Arumugam and Bagga [169] discuss computational efforts aimed at verifying the graceful tree conjecture and we survey recent results on generating all graceful labelings of certain families of unicyclic graphs.
+Arumugam and Bagga [198] discuss computational efforts aimed at verifying the graceful tree conjecture and we survey recent results on generating all graceful labelings of certain families of unicyclic graphs.
+Sethuraman and Murugan [2369] construct a graceful unicyclic graph G from every graceful tree T with V(G) = V(T) such that the graceful labeling of G is derived from the graceful labeling of T.